Steel and Equipment Shipping from Vietnam

 Clients should provide cargo description, number of units, dimensions, gross weight, maximum single unit weight, photos, drawings, lifting points, port of loading, port of discharge, cargo readiness date and any lashing or special handling requirement.

-Can SVC Marine support floating crane arrangement for heavy equipment?
+Can SVC Marine support floating crane work for steel or equipment cargo?